 Having people around you who will read your work, discuss your ideas, and perhaps help you plan your time can make an enormous difference.
 Remember that regular meetings with people who will give attention to your work and help plan short term deadlines can give you much needed structure and support.

 In addition, the Departmental Tutor provides support for any research students who feel the need for extra consultation.
 Such a need might arise, for example, if a student encounters difficulties that cannot be addressed by the supervisor or the rest of the support system.
-If you need assistance in any way or simply want to talk things over, please contact the Departmental Tutor, Dr Richard Preece, and he will do his best to help.
+If you need assistance in any way or simply want to talk things over, please contact the Departmental Mentor, Dr Richard Preece, and he will do his best to help.
 Any conversations are strictly confidential.

 Graduate Administrator and Director of Graduate Education